shwetasshinde24/PodArch/README.md

 ---------
 There are three folders here:

--> linuxkernel: This contains the modified linux kernel adapted to PodArch.
+0. linuxkernel: This contains the modified linux kernel adapted to PodArch.

--> toolchain: This contains the application toolchain that is used to convert regular applications to pod-enabled applications.
+0. toolchain: This contains the application toolchain that is used to convert regular applications to pod-enabled applications.

--> podarch-QEMU: This contains PodArch-QEMU built on the top of x86-64.
+0. qemu: This contains PodArch-QEMU built on the top of x86-64.
 	You'll need a disk image to run PodArch-QEMU on.
 Download it from [here](https://drive.google.com/open?id=0B-_JHxVSr437dE5rVnprUDl3RjA&authuser=0)